- A permissive route is not a public right of way. You are allowed to use it with the permission of the landowner.

 - If you have any queries on how to amend the Definitive Map and Statement, or any other related subject please contact us using the contact details on the Highway Licences home page.

-Click here to Access Public Rights of Way Register
+Click here to access the Public Rights of Way Register